 Rolleiflex was known for the two eyed SLRs from earlier years, but went into the PP SLR business around 1970.
 Like other West-German brands at the time, they were struggling with the Japanese domination, and moved the production to Singapore to survive.

-They took over Voigtländer from the falling Zeiss Ikon in1973, making parallel cameras in two brand names and with two different mounts, the M42 for Rolleiflex and the bayonet-mount for Voigtländer.
-This was not a cost effective policy as the market
+They took over Voigtländer from the falling Zeiss Ikon in1973, making parallel cameras in two brand names and with two different mounts, the M42 for the first Voigtländer VSL-1 (TM) and the bayonet-mount (BM) for Rolleiflex and later Voigtländer

 -SLR 35: 1972-76: Singapore